cjacker/opensource-toolchain-padauk/README.md

 # Programming

 ## for Arduino pdkprogsheild

-Prepare the pdkprogsheild hardware and `pfsprog` software as mentioned above.
+Prepare the pdkprogsheild hardware and `pfsprog` as mentioned above, plug the standard SOP16 breakout board.

 Using `BlinkLED` as example, after built successfully